 The full gene sequencing for BRCA1/BRCA2 mutation

-About 5–10% of patients with breast and/or ovarian cancer carry a mutation in the BRCA1/BRCA2 genes.
+5–10% of patients with breast and/or ovarian cancer have a hereditary form.
 For those that carry a mutation in one of these two genes, the lifetime risk of developing related cancer is 50–85%.

 Find your BRCA 1/BRCA 2 genetic test